jaynetics/bookay/README.md

 <br>
 <br>

-The bookay server includes a webapp by default and also feeds the browser plugin. <br>
+The bookay server includes a webapp and also feeds the browser plugin. <br>
 There are a few free hosting solutions that suffice to run the server.

 **[Get Started]** with examples and deployment instructions.